-As well as having one of the more interesting names, Murdering Beach is also a good place to visit for beach views and quiet walks.
+As well as having one of the more interesting names, Murdering Beach (now officially known as Whareakeake) is also a good place to visit for beach views and quiet walks.
 You have to drive down a dodgy road to get there, making it one of the more difficult beaches in Dunedin to access, but don’t let that put you off!

 Getting to Murdering Beach